 - exotic (adj.)

 - 1590s, "belonging to another country," from Middle French exotique (16c.) and directly from Latin exoticus, from Greek exotikos "foreign," literally "from the outside," from exo "outside" (see exo-).
-Sense of "unusual, strange" first recorded in English 1620s, from notion of "alien, outlandish."
-In reference to strip-teasers and dancing girls, it is first attested by 1942, American English.
+Sense of "unusual, strange" in English first recorded 1620s, from notion of "alien, outlandish."
+In reference to strip-teasers and dancing girls, it is attested by 1942, American English.

 Exotic dancer in the nightclub trade means a girl who goes through a few motions while wearing as few clothes as the cops will allow in the city where she is working ... ["Life," May 5, 1947]